lorenzofox3/zora/README.md

 ## installation
 ``npm install --save-dev zora``

 Note that the version 3 of zora targets modern Javascript engines.
-Behind the scene it uses *Asynchronous iterators* and *for await*.
-Both are supported by Node (> ) and all the major browsers.
+Behind the scene it uses *Asynchronous iterators* and *for await* statement.
+Both are supported by Node (>= 10) and all the major browsers.
 If you wish to use the v2 you can find its code and documentation on the [v2 branch]().

 ## (Un)Opinions and Design